PCF v1.8 Partners Release Notice

 Reach out to your Pivotal contact for help with any questions or issues with PCF v1.8.

-As of PCF v1.8, we certify that all of our internal service tiles (except RabbitMQ, though that will be remedied soon) work with our IPsec add-on to provide a better security experience for our customers.
+As of PCF v1.8, we certify that all of our internal service tiles except RabbitMQ work with our IPsec Add-on to provide a better security experience for our customers.

 Services that support Transport Layer Security (TLS) do not necessarily need to support IPsec.
 This is a question of addressable market.